erum-data-idt/pd4ml/README.md

 # Physics Data for Machine Learning (pd4ml)

+This repository contains datasets and model for machine learning from the publication "Shared Data and Algorithms for Deep Learning in Fundamental Physics" (add arXiv link)

-install this package as a python module with pip via:
+You can install this package as a python module with pip via:

 ```
 pip install git+https://github.com/erum-data-idt/pd4ml